zef-dev/convoworks-pckg-appointments/README.md

 ### Initial setup

-If you just installed Cnvoworks WP, you might want to check the [Connect to Amazon and create your first Alexa skill](https://youtu.be/7lx5_ZqazvA) from our [Convoworks basics](https://youtube.com/playlist?list=PL9eUOVS2fICHc7FF48opQyOWUDVvNoNFD) video tutorial series.
+If you just installed Convoworks WP, you might want to check the [Connect to Amazon and create your first Alexa skill](https://youtu.be/7lx5_ZqazvA) from our [Convoworks basics](https://youtube.com/playlist?list=PL9eUOVS2fICHc7FF48opQyOWUDVvNoNFD) video tutorial series.

+Open Convoworks WP services view and click on the "Create new" button.
+Enter your service name, select the "My Booking" template and press the "Submit" button.

+Now navigate to the service "Configuration" view and select "amazon alexa" configuration button.
+In the "Amazon Alexa Skill Permissions" section check the "Full Name" and the "Customer Email Address" checkboxes.
+Press "Save configuration" and your service will be propagated to Alexa Console.

+You might also change `APP_NAME` in the "Variables'' view.
+If you plan to use some other appointment context, you should change `APPOINTMENTS` to the appropriate id.

+Go to the Alexa app (or web app https://alexa.amazon.com), click on "Your Skills", select the "Dev skills" tab, find your new skill and enable it.

+Your Booking skill now can be tested on your Alexa enabled devices.

 ---